-Market leader Allen Career Institute says 31 per cent of its 77,000 students in Kota are young
+Market leader Allen Career Institute says 31 percent of its 77,000 students in Kota are young

-women, and you meet a small sample of them in Padmanabhan’s parents’ living room, 18 year olds from places like Bijnore and Gorakhpur watched over by alert and kindly landlords as they work 15 hours a day to beat the 1:90 odds of getting into medical college.
+women and you meet a small sample of them in Padmanabhan’s parents’ living room, 18 year olds from places like Bijnore and Gorakhpur watched over by alert and kindly landlords as they work 15 hours a day to beat the 1:90 odds of getting into medical college.

-Former lodger Almas Fatima, from Lucknow, who did beat the odds, believes she would not have made it to medical college in Kanpur, had Kota not given her the tools.
+Former lodger Almas Fatima, from Lucknow, who did beat the odds, believes she would not have made it to a medical college in Kanpur, had Kota not given her the tools.
 “School,” says the second year student in a phone conversation, “doesn’t prepare you to solve multiple choice questions with negative marking in 30 seconds.
-Coaching centres in Lucknow only give you past papers to solve.
+Coaching centers in Lucknow only give you past papers to solve.
 Kota teachers devise their own questions, hundreds and hundreds of them.
 They get you to understand concepts, they make you mentally tough.”

 Yet, many distressed students took their lives in Kota this year (15 says the district administration but 26 according to media reports citing local police) clearly feeling anything but mentally tough.
 As Kota’s District Collector Ravi Surpur, himself a medical doctor by training, points out, these numbers cannot be dismissed as tiny.
 “For every child who commits suicide,” he says, “there could be a thousand at various stages of depression.
 Suicide is at the end of the spectrum which originates in worry, stress, anxiety, competitive pressure, exam pressure, and the inability to meet the expectations of parents.”
-But even before the suicides became the big story from Kota, Padmanabhan, had been looking at her home-town with disquiet.
-“I have always considered coaching a great equaliser for those denied decent schooling.
+But even before the suicides became the big story from Kota, Padmanabhan had been looking at her home-town with disquiet.
+“I have always considered coaching a great equalizer for those denied decent schooling.
 But I felt very sad,” she says, “when I saw how mercenary coaching was becoming in Kota, how one-dimensional the students’ lives were.”

 She wished Kota to turn into a university town, and, in its bare outlines, Kota does feel a bit like one.
 The town is flooded with a whopping 150,000 students — pouring out of small buildings, swarming around the city on bicycles.
 There are coaching complexes trying hard to look like campuses with imposing buildings, auditoria and attractive plants.
-There is a sighting of a Kashmiri, an Arunachali, a Bengali or Assamese that makes it seem as if all of India throngs here, though three-fourths of the aspirants are from four states — Rajasthan, Madhya Pradesh, Uttar Pradesh and Bihar.
+There is a sighting of a Kashmiri, an Arunachali, a Bengali or Assamese that makes it seem as if all of India throngs here, though three-fourths of the aspirants are from four states — Rajasthan, Madhya Pradesh, Uttar Pradesh, and Bihar.

 There is a sense of opportunity being created for the deprived, even if the recipients are not poor.
 The Bihari student is more likely to be from a place like Saharsa or Gopalganj than Patna, and the UP-ite from Sultanpur or Etawah rather than Lucknow.
 Most of the students are from families that are making their first foray into the world of professional education.
 You will see a child of a police constable, government teacher or even that of a businessman, which could be anyone from a property dealer to a trader selling vegetables in a mandi.
 New arrivals seem as nervous as the freshers in a college campus, like Poonam Dahiya, a farmer’s wife from Hissar with a strong Haryanvi accent, and her expectant-looking 16 year old, both seem as if they have arrived, not in a north Indian town with heaps of garbage and bad drainage, but the Oxford of the East.